marinephycolab-msi/marinephycolab-website/content/publication/transfer-of-petalonia-filiformis-batters-kuntze-to-the-genus-planosiphon-mcdevit-g-w-saunders-scytosiphonaceae-phaeophyceae/index.md

 ---
-abstract: Recent taxonomic and molecular phylogenetic studies by McDevit & Saunders (2017) of Canadian Scytosiphonaceae resulted to the description of the new genus <i>Planosiphon</i> McDevit & G.W.
+abstract: Recdent taxonomic and molecular phylogenetic studies by McDevit & Saunders (2017) of Canadian Scytosiphonaceae resulted to the description of the new genus <i>Planosiphon</i> McDevit & G.W.
 Saunders and a new species
   <i>Scytosiphon promiscuus</i> McDevit & G.W.Saunders.
 The proposal of the new